scellef/k8s-repl-failover-demo/README.md

 Iterates over clusters and generates a root token on any non-DR secondary clusters found, or attempt to create a root token on optionally specified cluster.

+`./login.sh`

+Iterates over cluster and attempts a `vault login` to write a `~/.vault-token` inside each container.
+Will automatically generate a new root token on Performance Secondary clusters and skip DR Secondary clusters.

 `./cleanup.sh`

 Attempts to sanely teardown this demo environment by uninstalling the Helm charts, removing persistent volumes the Helm chart leaves behind, and unsetting shell functions or aliases.

 ## TODO

+* Add Examples section
 * Parameterize Vault image version
 * Create each cluster in its own namespace
 * `failover.sh`